sparkflows/sparkflows-docs/docs/databricks/databricks-python-installation.rst

 Note: Make sure that pip etc. is already installed on that machine

-Install dependency for JDBC Driver (PySpark)
+Install dependency for JDBC Driver
 --------------------------

 Copy the JDBC Driver jar to pyspark jar path.